- The song did not appear in any form on the original Pink Floyd The Wall album

 The origins of the song actually go back to Syd Barrett-era Pink Floyd.
 The first two lines of the chorus and the foundation of their melody come from “Incarceration of a Flower Child”, a song Roger wrote in 1968.
 It has the same tempo and 6/8 time signature as the chorus of “Your Possible Pasts” and opens with the lyrics, “Do you remember me?
 How we used to be, helpless and happy and blind?”
 The song was eventually recorded and released by Marianne Faithfull on her 1999 album, Vagabond Ways.
 It was never recorded by Pink Floyd.

-Adding credence to the possibility that the song was a Wall leftover, “Your Possible Pasts” was one of the first tracks written and recorded for the Spare Brick/The Final Cut sessions, along with “The Fletcher Memorial Home”, “The Final Cut” and “The Hero’s Return” (a track originally titled “Teacher, Teacher” which was written and recorded for The Wall sessions early on).
+Adding credence to the possibility that the song was a Wall leftover, “Your Possible Pasts” was one of the first tracks written and recorded for the Spare Brick/The Final Cut sessions, along with “The Fletcher Memorial Home“, “The Final Cut” and “The Hero’s Return” (a track originally titled “Teacher, Teacher” which actually was written and recorded for The Wall sessions early on).

 It slipped into The Wall canon three years later in 1982 when it was included briefly in Pink Floyd The Wall the film, although as a much different, much abbreviated version.
 The song makes a brief appearance at the beginning of the song “Stop“.
 After a few seconds, Pink softly starts to sing a few lines from the chorus of “Your Possible Pasts” which you can hear starting at 1 hr 21 min 45 seconds into the movie.
 In the film, the lyrics differ slightly from the version later released:

 Do you remember me?